thekillsquad007/free-seo-audit-tool/README.md

 python3 main.py https://yoursitename.com

-Reports are generated in HTML and JSON Files
+Reports are generated in HTML and JSON Files. it will be stored in the reports folder.